emilsto/HSL-CityBike-App/README.md

 ### Project structure

-The project is organized into three main directories:
+The project is organized into four main directories:
 - `backend` - contains the backend code
 - `frontend` - contains the frontend code
 - `data` - contains the data files and the python script for parsing the data